Archived 24 Jul 2012

 To entertain the kids on a rainy day, or make the most of a cheap night in, the Cinema Deals page is crammed with all the latest top cinema deals.

 Certain deals tend to exclude the more highly-priced central London cinemas, so be sure to check for participating screens in the terms and conditions before you go.

 Grab a bike and skip through the traffic on London's roads without the need to fork out for petrol or wait for public transport.

-You don't have to be a member of the Barclays Cycle Hire scheme to use the thousands of blue bikes dotted around central London.
+You don't have to be a member of the Santander Cycle Hire scheme to use the thousands of blue bikes dotted around central London.
 Pay with a credit or debit card at any docking station and you're free to use the bikes without signing up first.
 Prices start from £1 per hour (plus £1 access fee).

 TfL has a handy docking station map so you can plan your journey and use of the bikes around their location and availability.
 Download the free cycle hire app for iPhone and Android to locate available bikes and docking spaces.

 Check out the London Bicycle Tour Company's Olympic Led Rides scheme for free led bike rides to the Games.
 Their range of bicycle styles and sizes are better for families and those who think the Barclays bikes are too cumbersome, and you won't get lost on London's roads.

 The number of places on the high street offering free wi-fi access is increasing rapidly, which is great if you need to check your emails or make bookings online while you're away from home.

 Pub chains Wetherspoon and Walkabout now offer all customers unlimited wi-fi access, as do McDonald's.
 Coffee shop chain Coffee Republic also offers wi-fi to customers in some stores, but it's limited to 10 minutes - you'll need to pay after this.